 vEOS has beta support for Hyper-V with up to 4 front-panel interfaces.
 The Aboot-veos iso must be set as a CD-ROM image on the IDE bus, and the EOS vmdk must be a hard drive image on the same IDE bus.
 Each interface must be created as a legacy network adapter (which simulates a DEC 21140).

 vEOS has support for VirtualBox with up to 7 front-panel interfaces.
 The EOS vmdk must be a hard drive image on the IDE bus, and the Aboot-veos iso must be set as a CD-ROM image on the same IDE bus.
+The PCnet-FAST III (Am79C973) network adapter must be used for the most comprehensive feature support.

 VirtualBox supports a wide range of networking options for connecting VMs.
 Attaching interface adapters to a named Internal Networks is an easy way to connect VM interfaces to each other.
 Note that you must set Promiscuous Mode for each interface adapter to at least “Allow VMs” for traffic to flow properly between VMs.